Victor-codigo/OrderList-client/README.md

 # OrderList client
-It is a client for OrderList-api.
+OrderList client it is a client for OrderList-api.

 # Prerequisites
 - Docker
 - Or if you prefer to create your own configuration:
 	- HTTP server,
 	- PHP 8.3

 # Stack